-Today marks the anniversary of the great Irish political figure Daniel O’Connell who died on this day, May 15, 1847
+Today marks the anniversary of the great Irish political figure Daniel O’Connell birth, on August 6, 1775.

 Daniel O’Connell, after whom Dublin’s main street is named, was nicknamed "The Liberator" or The "Emancipator."

 An Irish political leader in the first half of the 19th century, O’Connell campaigned for Catholic emancipation, including the right for Catholics to sit in the Westminster Parliament in London, denied for over 100 years, and the repeal of the Act of the Union, which tied Great Britain and Ireland together.

 In commemoration of the Irish politician, known for his gift of oration, here are some of his best-known quotes.

 1. “Nothing is politically right which is morally wrong.”

 “The altar of liberty totters when it is cemented only with blood.”